Shariq81/Projects/README.md

-Certainly!
-Here is a modified version of the README file for your Weather Alert project:

 Weather Alert
 This project is a simple Weather Alert application that notifies the user about the current weather conditions of a specified location.